Clinical and Studio Pilates

 Clinical Pilates is different from studio or fitness pilates as it is conducted by an osteopath trained in clinical pilates and is highly specific to your requirements.
 Our instructors aim to determine your key issues and design a program specific to your needs, which allow for optimal results and reduced risk of injury.
 It may be used to manage back pain including disc injuries; neck and shoulder pain and headaches; chronic pain including recurring injuries; postural complaints; balance and coordination issues including falls prevention; hip, knee and ankle pain; and shoulder and elbow pain.

 Prior to attending any of our clinical pilates programs it is necessary that you attend two 1:1 assessments.
 At the first assessment one of our qualified instructors will obtain your detailed case history.
 We will then ask you to perform a series of tests and functional movements, which will allow us to tailor a clinical pilates program specific to your needs and goals.
 At the second solo session your instructor will demonstrate and guide you through your tailored program and show you how to use the equipment.

 For those who prefer the convenience of a solo-session, Spring Osteo offers 1:1 clinical pilates programs.
 These run for approximately 50 minutes and are conducted by one of our qualified clinical pilates instructors.

 1:3 clinical pilates sessions

 Please click here for the timetable.
-If none of these times work for you, please let us know as we will be adding classes to the schedule and will try to accommodate requests.
+If none of these times work for you, please let us know as this is a new offering and we will be adding classes to the schedule based on demand and will try to accommodate requests.

 What to wear and bring: